alibagher/Spring_Menu/README.md

-# WiFiestaExam
+# Backend practice

-I have used the technologies requested and used the Composite Design Pattern to store the menus.
+I have used the Composite Design Pattern to store the menus.
 This was done so that it is possible to traverse the menus recursively (which I have done to check that items exist and to sum up the prices).

 I used Postman (an API development product) to test and run the spring REST API.